WHAT IS TESTOSTERONE?

 - Genetic diseases, such as Klinefelter syndrome, Prader-Willi syndrome, hemochromatosis, Kallman syndrome, and myotonic dystrophy (3,5,6,7,8,10)

-SYMPTOMS OF TESTOSTERONE DEFICIENCY
+ALL SYMPTOMS OF A LOW TESTOSTERONE DEFICIENCY

 Testosterone travels around the body in the bloodstream.
 The only way to know your testosterone level for sure is to have it measured.
 This usually requires a blood test (10).